Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-It is worth analyzing Eq. \ref{eq:spd_randomregular_psi} when $\degree=1$: every node in the random regular graph is attached to exactly one other node, thus the graph is composed of $n/2$ disconnected edges and does not have a giant component.
-Picking a node at random, the likelihood that another random node is directly connected to it is asymptotically $n^{-1}$, and the probability mass at other shortest path lengths is zero, yielding the survival function of the SPLD as $1-n^{-1}$ for any $l\ge 1$.
-This is precisely what we obtain from Eq. \ref{eq:spd_randomregular_psi} by setting $\degree=1$ and applying a first-order approximation to the exponential.
+It is worth analyzing Eq. \eqref{eq:spd_randomregular_psi} when $\degree=1$: every node in the random regular graph is attached to exactly one other node, thus the network is composed of $n/2$ disconnected edges and does not have a giant component.
+Picking a node at random, the probability that another random node is directly connected to it is asymptotically $n^{-1}$, and the probability mass at other geodesic lengths is zero, yielding the survival function of the GLD as $1-n^{-1}$ for any $l\ge 1$.
+This is precisely what we obtain from Eq. \eqref{eq:spd_randomregular_psi} by setting $\degree=1$ and applying a first-order approximation to the exponential.
 For $\degree=2$, the network is composed of one or more disconnected cycles.
 Picking a node at random on a cycle of asymptotically large length, there are exactly $2$ nodes at a distance of $l$ from it, on either side.
-Thus, the probability mass at length $l$ is asymptotically $2n^{-1}$, yielding the survival function of the SPLD as $1-2ln^{-1}$.
-As before, we obtain this expression by applying a first-order approximation to the exponential in Eq. \ref{eq:spd_randomregular_psi}.
-In Fig. \ref{fig:spd_randomregular}, we show that Eq. \ref{eq:spd_randomregular_psi} is a very good approximation of the SPLD for other degrees too.
+Thus, the probability mass at length $l$ is asymptotically $2n^{-1}$, yielding the survival function of the GLD as $1-2ln^{-1}$.
+As before, we obtain this expression by applying a first-order approximation to the exponential in Eq. \eqref{eq:spd_randomregular_psi}.
+In Fig. \ref{fig:spd_randomregular}, we show that Eq. \eqref{eq:spd_randomregular_psi} is an extremely good approximation of the GLD for other (larger) degrees too.